-Attributing the Baal-peor story to E relies on recognizing the existence of E as a separate source, in the other texts mentioned and in additional ones, and today, there are many who do not acknowledge this to be the case.
-But even without its attribution to E, the parallels in Deuteronomy and Hosea reinforce the basic conclusion which, first and foremost, stems from the analysis of Numbers 25 itself – i.e., verses 1a, 3, 5 are an independent story and not an additional layer on top of other writings.
-This is also the case with respect to the daughters of Moab story, which we will now discuss.
+Attributing the Baal-peor story to E is contingent upon the recognition of E as a separate source, in the other texts mentioned and in additional ones, and many scholars today do not acknowledge this to be the case.
+But even without attributing the story to E, the parallels between Deuteronomy and Hosea reinforce the basic conclusion derived first and foremost from an analysis of Numbers 25 itself – verses 1a, 3, 5 are an independent story, not an additional layer added to other writings.
+This is also true of the daughters of Moab story, to which we will now turn our attention.

 The Story of the Daughters of Moab

-The second narrative thread in Num 25:1–5 describes the seduction of the children of Israel by the daughters of Moab to engage in the sexual relations involved in committing ritual sins.
-It has been noticed that there are tight plot and linguistic connections between the description of the sin and the warning issued in Exodus 34:14–16:
+The second narrative thread in Numbers 25:1–5 describes how the daughters of Moab seduce the people of Israel into engaging in idolatrous sexual acts.
+Specific plot and linguistic connections between the description of the sin in this verse and the warning issued in Exodus 34: 14–16 have been noted: